Samuel J. Dunham

 As an undergraduate I did research with Professor Keren Sharon in strong gravitational lensing, as part of the Sloan Giant Arcs Survey (SGAS).
 My work involved modeling these strong lenses (i.e., clusters of galaxies, two of which make up the eyes of the smiley face in the picture) to determine their masses based on the color, shape, and other properties of the multiple images.

-See my undergraduate honor's thesis on one particular lens, SDSS J1438+1454, here, or the paper that came out of that research here.
+See my undergraduate honor's thesis on one particular lens, SDSS J1438+1454, here, or the published journal article that came out of that research here.